SF Symbols and Amadine on Macs and iPads: What a Graphic Designer Should Know

 - Use the specific app for viewing symbols.
-For example, we have found SF Symbols Browser (something similar to the SF Symbols 3 Beta by Apple on your Mac).
+For example, we have found Symbols Explorer (something similar to the SF Symbols 4 by Apple on your Mac).

 - Copy and paste the needed symbol as text anywhere on canvas.
 If the symbol is not displayed as intended, assign the San Francisco font, transferred from your Mac, to the text.
 What you need to do next is apply the Expand command in the Amаdine app (this command will convert text to curves, so you can use Convert Text to Curves in any other vector program).
 After expanding, the Fill Mode should be changed to Non Zero.
 Voila!
 The symbol has been imported into Amadine on your iPad!

 With this comprehensive step-by-step instruction you’ll be able to use SF Symbols on any of your Apple devices in no time.

 There are several differences and similarities between languages of several groups.
 But apart from unlike signs, these systems are unique in their “mode” of writing—either right-to-left or left-to-right.
 Besides, the number of specific symbols with additional scripts is high in Devanagari, Hebrew, and more.

 That’s why it is so important to maintain “mother tongue” peculiarities in the SF Symbols’ settings.
 In turn, the version 2.0 supports three script-specific icons for Arabic and two other languages mentioned above.
 The latest version offers expanded coverage for many languages, including variants across Arabic, Chinese, Devanagari, Hebrew, Japanese, Korean, Latin, and Thai.